joinerda/joinerda.github.io/_posts/2018-12-18-NBody-With-Threads.md

 This time, though, let's build something that will require a great deal more work per step.

-The gravitational N-Body problem describes the behaviour of objects in space attracted to each other via gravity.
+The gravitational N-Body problem describes the behavior of objects in space attracted to each other via gravity.
 Each object will feel a force of

 $$
 \vec{F}_i = \sum_j{G \frac{m_i m_j}{r_{ij}^2}  \frac{\vec{r}_{ij}}{r_{ij}}}